Asqatasun/Asqatasun-Sonar-Plugin/docs/install.md

 ## Installation

-By now, unfortunately, the Tanaguru sonar plugin is not accessible from the available plugin page of SonarQube.

 The installation of the plugin needs to be done "manually" by copying the jar of the plugin in the extensions/plugins folder of the local sonar context.

 Let's say your SonarQube is installed in the '/opt/sonar' folder.
 Execute the following command :